 The Biodiversity Heritage Library (BHL), the digitization component of the Encyclopedia of Life, is a consortium of 12 major natural history museum libraries, botanical libraries, and research institutions (see list at end) organized to digitize, serve, and preserve the legacy literature of biodiversity.
 The BHL is a multi-institutional project because no single natural history museum or botanical garden library holds the complete corpus of legacy literature, even within the individual sub-domains of taxonomy.
 However, taken together, the consortium of collections represents a uniquely comprehensive assemblage of literature.

 Prior to digitization, the resources housed within each BHL institution have existed in isolation, available only to those with physical access to the collections.
-These collections are of exceptional value because the domain of systematic biology depends – more than any other science – upon historic literature.
-Consequently, the relative isolation of these collections presented an antiquated obstacle to further biodiversity investigation.
-This problem is particularly acute for the developing countries that are home to the majority of the world’s biodiversity.

-The partner libraries collectively hold a substantial part of the world’s published knowledge on biological diversity.
-Yet, this wealth of knowledge is available only to those few who can gain direct access to these collections.
-This body of biodiversity knowledge, in its current form, is unavailable to a broad range of applications including: research, education, taxonomic study, biodiversity conservation, protected area management, disease control, and maintenance of diverse ecosystems services.
 Much of this published literature is rare or has limited global distribution.
-From a scholarly perspective, these collections are of exceptional value because the domain of systematic biology depends -- more than any other science -- upon historic literature.
+These collections are of exceptional value because the domain of systematic biology depends – more than any other science – upon historic literature. .
 The “cited half-life” of natural history literature is longer than that of any other scientific domain.
 The so-called “decay-rate” of this literature is much slower than in other fields such as biotechnology.

+The relative isolation of these collections presented an antiquated obstacle to biodiversity investigation.
+This body of biodiversity knowledge, in its current form, is unavailable to a broad range of applications including: research, education, taxonomic study, biodiversity conservation, protected area management, disease control, and maintenance of diverse ecosystems services.
+This problem is particularly acute for the developing countries that are home to the majority of the world’s biodiversity.
 Mass digitization projects at large research libraries lack the discipline-specific focus of the Biodiversity Heritage Library Project and have failed to capture significant elements of legacy taxonomic literature.

-The primary funding of the BHL has been from the John D. and Catherine T. MacArthur Foundation through a grant to the Encyclopedia of Life project with smaller amounts from the Gordon and Betty More Foundation and the Richard Lounsbery Foundation.
-BHL member institutions have contributed significant staff resources to advance the project.
-The BHL member institutions have made plans for the continued availability of the already digitized corpus of texts after the current funding expires in 2012.
-However, without additional funding it will be impossible to digitize the remaining vital legacy biodiversity literature and to continue providing networked services to take advantage of the every-changing technical landscape.
+The primary funding of the BHL has been from the John D. and Catherine T. MacArthur Foundation through a grant to the Encyclopedia of Life project, with smaller amounts from the Gordon and Betty More Foundation and the Richard Lounsbery Foundation.
+BHL member institutions have contributed significant staff resources to advance the project and have made plans for the continued availability of the already digitized corpus of texts after the current funding expires in 2012.
+However, without additional funding it will be impossible to digitize the remaining vital legacy biodiversity literature and to continue providing networked services to take advantage of the dynamic technical landscape.

 The BHL has demonstrated to date: